 • taxes and other contributions to the state budget;

-• traffic fines and other fines;
+• traffic police fines and other fines;

-• Housing and communal services (including overhaul);
+• Housing and communal services (including major repairs);

-• wage arrears (including under civil contracts).
+• salary debts (including under civil contracts).

 • individuals;